alexsteinerde/docker-client-swift/README.md

 ### Secrets
 > This requires a Docker daemon with Swarm mode enabled.
+>

-The API is very similar for managing Docker Configs and the below examples also apply to them.
+> Note: The API for managing Docker Configs is very similar to the Secrets API and the below examples also apply to them.

 <details>
   <summary>List secrets</summary>